apache/rocketmq-exporter/rocketmq_exporter_quickstart.md

-## Create Grafana dashboard for RocketMQ
+## Integration with Grafana Dashboard

-Prometheus' own metric display platform is not as good as Grafana.
-In order to  better show RocketMQ's metrics, Grafana can be used to show the metrics that Prometheus gets.
-Download and install it as the following.
+Download Grafana installation package and install it.

 ```
 wget https://dl.grafana.com/oss/release/grafana-6.2.5.linux-amd64.tar.gz
 tar -zxvf grafana-6.2.5.linux-amd64.tar.gz
 cd grafana-5.4.3/
 ```
-Similarly, in order not to conflict with the ports of other processes, users can modify the listening port in the defaults.ini file in the conf directory.
-Currently, the listening port of the Grafana is changed to 55555, and then use the following command to start up.
+The user can modify the listener port in the default.ini file in the conf directory.
+Currently, the Grafana listener port changes to 55555 and starts with the following command.

 ```
 ./bin/grafana-server web
 ```

-Then, by accessing http:// server ip:55555 through the browser, users can verify whether the Grafana has been successfully installed.
-The system default username and password are admin/admin.
-The first time users log in to the system, users will be asked to change the password.
-In addition, users need to set Grafana's data source to Prometheus.
-If user have started up Prometheus like above, now the data source address will be  http:// server ip:5555.
-For the convenience of users, RocketMQ's dashboard configuration file has been uploaded to Grafana's official website  https://grafana.com/dashboards/10477/revisions.
-Users only need to download the configuration file and creating the RocketMQ dashboard by importing the configuration file into the Grafana.
+The user can verify that Grafana has been successfully installed by visiting http:// server IP :55555 in a browser.
+The default system username and password is admin/admin.
+The first time the user logs into the system, the system will ask the user to change the password.
+In addition, the user needs to set the data source of Grafana as Prometheus.
+If Prometheus was launched by the user as above, the data source address will now be http:// server IP :5555.
+For the convenience of users, RocketMQ dashboard configuration file has been uploaded to the Grafana's official website https://grafana.com/dashboards/10477/revisions.
+The user simply downloads the configuration file and imports the Grafana.

 ## Configure alarms in Prometheus

-If users want to configure alarms,there are two things users should do.
+The user wants to configure monitoring alerts, there are two things the user should do.
-Firstly, modify the Prometheus configuration file prometheus.yml and add the following configuration:
+First, modify the Prometheus configuration file.
+And add the following configuration.

 ```
 rule_files: